Guidelines for Preparation and Registration of the Ph.D. Thesis Defense

 - Part II Qualifying exam has been passed no sooner than six months prior to the thesis defense.

-- Completion of degree requirements within specific time limits (7 years unless extension granted by Senior Associate Dean for Graduate Education).
+- Completion of degree requirements within specific time limits (7 years unless extension granted by Senior Associate Dean for Graduate Education and Postdoctoral Affairs).

 - Satisfactory completion of the appropriate number of credit hours for the program (90 credit hours with no grades outstanding excluding current term).